cloudmesh-community/book/chapters/cloud/datacenter.md

    Data centers in total used 91 billion kilowatt-hours (kWh) of electrical energy in 2013, and they will use 139 billion kWh by 2020.
 Currently, data centers consume up to 3 percent of all global electricity production while producing 200 million metric tons of carbon dioxide.
-Since world is moving towards cloud, causing more and more data center capacity leading more to power consumption.
+Since the world is moving towards the cloud, causing more and more data center capacity leading more to power consumption.

 Peaker plant:

 * Peaking power plants, also known as peaker plants, and occasionally just *peakers*, are power plants that generally run only when there is a high demand, known as peak demand, for electricity.
-Because they supply power only occasionally, the power supplied commands a much higher price per kilowatt hour than base load power.
+Because they supply power only occasionally, the power supplied commands a much higher price per kilowatt-hour than base load power.
 Peak load power plants are dispatched in combination with base load power plants, which supply a dependable and consistent amount of electricity, to meet the minimum demand.